Frequently Asked Questions

 Where are vacancies based?

-- Europe and Central Asia: London (our largest office), Brussels, Moscow, Geneva
+- Europe and Central Asia: London, Paris, Madrid, Brussels, Moscow and Geneva

-- Asia & Pacific: Hong Kong, Bangkok with plans to develop our presence in India and Nepal
+- Asia & Pacific: Hong Kong, Colombo and Bangkok

 - Africa: Dakar, Nairobi and Johannesburg